Simulizer/Simulizer/docs/design-notes/mips-compatability.md

 # Added Features #
 - configurable clock speed
+- jumps may be any distance because they are stored as full 32 bit or 64 bit offsets.

 # Instruction Set #
 Functional groups as outlined in the microarchitecture spec:

+Note: Prioritising the SPIM instruction set over the official MIPS32 spec as recent revisions have removed some useful instructions like `addi`.

 ## Load and Store ##